 Temperatures during the day in summer range from between 68°F and 73°F (20°C and 23°C) in June to the high 20s and low 30s in August.
 August often sees heat waves with high humidity levels and temperatures of around 95°F (35°C).

-Despite the hot and humid weather, summer is packed with fun festivals and plenty of activities to enjoy outside.
+Despite the hot and humid weather, summer is packed with fun festivals and plenty of activities to enjoy outside, including hanging out on Chicago’s beautiful beaches.
 Don’t miss the free fireworks shows twice a week during the summer on Navy Pier.

 For travelers, fall is one of the best times of the year to visit Chicago.
 In early September, the weather still has hints of summer, with warm, humid days and the odd afternoon thunderstorm.